jhellingman/tei2html/Wiki/MergingTexts.md

 _Change Ids_ To prevent id-clashes, the ids in both source TEI files need to be changed.
 This is done best by prefixing them with a unique string for each volume.

-However, not all ids should be treated as such, as that would break inter-volume cross references.
-To prevent this, such inter-volume cross references should already have the prefix when they are referred to in other volumes, and the software should be smart enough not to add the prefix once more.
+However, not all ids should be treated as such, as that would break inter-volume cross-references.
+To prevent this, such inter-volume cross-references should already have the prefix when they are referred to in other volumes, and the software should be smart enough not to add the prefix once more.

 Further more, a number of ids have special value to the rendering process, and should be kept verbatim as well.
 The ids should be preserved (at most once) as-is in one of the source volumes.